Cycling South Africa: the complete guide and itinerary (40k words!)

 Alfred Pass – part of the Karoo2Coast bike race

-In the last few years, cycling competitions are becoming extremely popular in South Africa, especially in the form of long-distance self-supported endurance bike races.
+In the last few years, cycling competitions have become extremely popular in South Africa, especially in the form of long-distance self-supported endurance bike races.
 Many of our Warmshowers hosts are into this thing, which is transversal to all age groups and genders.
 In fact, I would say this style of bicycling is more popular than traditional leisure bicycle tourism.
 Lots of badass cyclists in South Africa.

 ABSA Cape Epic – March